amanarora1707/hungryzone/README.md

 ![Screenshot (33)](https://user-images.githubusercontent.com/66989611/122246657-5cd10680-cee4-11eb-91f2-f128db9c4d16.png)

 - You can select from a wide range of food items and a **notification pops up** when we add any item to the cart.
-Menu items are saved in JSON format in non-sql database **MongoDB** .
+Menu items are saved in BSON format in non-sql database **MongoDB** .
 You can see the menu in  menus.json file in the repository where each item in the menu is linked with a unique id.

 <br>